clementpoiret/HSF/docs/user-guide/configuration.md

 Each augmented version is segmented, then reverted to the original space.
 The final segmentation is simply a [plurality vote](https://www.wikiwand.com/en/Plurality_(voting)) of the segmentations.

-By default, the TTA is configured in the `conf/augmentation/default.yaml` as follows:
+By default, the TTA is configured in the file `conf/augmentation/default.yaml` as follows:

 ```yaml
 flip: